oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 Here's some advice about proposals and milestone timeline planning that we collated from previous contributors and mentors:

 -   Choose a project you're interested in!
-If you have a strong interest in your project, this will help you pick up necessary skills and tackle any unforeseen difficulties that arise during GSoC.
+If you have a strong interest in your project, this will help you pick up necessary skills and tackle unforeseen difficulties that may arise during GSoC.
 -   Familiarize yourself with the relevant part of the codebase for your project, especially if you haven't touched it before.
 It's important to think about how to integrate your project with the current Oppia structure — don't design in a vacuum.
 -   Define milestones with enough detail to get a proper ETA for each milestone (so, don't just say "write e2e tests"), otherwise you run the risk of significantly underestimating the timeline.
 -   Clear written communication and presentation is crucial in preparing your proposal.
 The proposal should show that you have a clear understanding of the codebase and the final goal of the project.
-Eg. In a user-facing proposal, writing about just the files that have to be changed is not enough, detailed mocks and userflows (in the form of diagrams or points) are also essential.
+Eg. In a user-facing proposal, writing about just the files that have to be changed is not enough, detailed mocks and user flows (in the form of diagrams) are also essential.
 -   Limit proposal length.
-Remember a lengthy proposal is not equivalent to an excellent proposal.
+Remember, a lengthy proposal is not equivalent to an excellent proposal.
 -   Ensure that the problem statement is within your limits to tackle.
 You should make sure that what you are proposing is within your capabilities.
-What we have in the [project ideas section](#oppias-project-ideas-list) are suggested milestones; it is up to you to come up with a complete plan that is within your ability. i.e., contributors can propose whatever they want; it’s up to us to subsequently figure out (during selection) whether we’re happy about what’s being proposed.
+What we have in the [project ideas section](#oppias-project-ideas-list) are suggested milestones; it is up to you to come up with a complete plan that is within your ability.
+In other words, contributors can propose whatever they want; it’s up to the Oppia team to subsequently figure out (during selection) whether we’re happy about what’s being proposed.
 -   Contributors who make the last milestone bulky normally run into issues.
 So, make sure that you distribute work evenly.

 ### What should applicants expect from mentors in a proposal review?